 We take advantage of the fact that bivariate discrete copulas defined on an equidistant mesh are in a bijective correspondence with bistochastic matrices, see \cite{KolMesMordSem06}.
 In particular, a bistochastic matrix represents the mass distribution of some bivariate discrete copula.
 Random bistochastic matrices have been studied in paper \cite{ChaDiaSly10}.
 The set of bistochastic matrices of order $k$ is a convex polytope $\mathscr{B}_k$ in a real vector space, called the Birkhoff polytope, see \cite{Zie95}.
 The authors of \cite{ChaDiaSly10} choose a random element from $\mathscr{B}_k$ uniformly with respect to the Lebesgue measure and investigate its stochastic properties.
 In paper \cite{CapSomBruZyc09}, the authors present an algorithm to generate random bistochastic matrices, based on an algorithm of Sinkhorn, \cite{Sin64}, and evaluate the probability measure induced on $\mathscr{B}_k$.

 In this paper, we take a different approach by using the property that every bistochastic matrix is a convex combination of permutation matrices.
-The set of all possible $m$-tuples of coefficients is a simplex $\sigma^{m-1}$ in a high-dimensional real space, so we introduce a random copula by choosing the $m$-tuple of coefficients randomly and uniformly with respect to the Lebesgue measure on $\sigma^{m-1}$.
+The set of all possible $m$-tuples of coefficients is a simplex $\sigma^{m-1}$ in a high-dimensional real space, so we introduce a random discrete copula by choosing the $m$-tuple of coefficients randomly and uniformly with respect to the Lebesgue measure on $\sigma^{m-1}$.
 This approach is easier to handle since the volume of $\sigma^{m-1}$ is simple to evaluate, while the formulas for the volume of $\mathscr{B}_k$ are complicated and known in closed form only for small values of $k$, as demonstrated in \cite{BecPix03}.
-Furthermore, this idea has already been applied in \cite{MelPet95} in Bayesian inference for contingency tables, a topic closely related to discrete copulas.